 Bacon, cabbage, onions, garlic, and even paprika all give this a full flavor.

 So… bacon.
 It feels a bit like cheating, but who cares?
 Bacon is the ultimate seasoning.

 This recipe gives you a great, crunchy dish with the smoky-saltiness of the bacon that will make a complete Southern dish to go with your perogies.

 This dish proves that perogies are versatile and work with food profiles from around the world.

-Try this and make your dinner perfect with the taste of cabbage and bacon.
+Try this and make your dinner perfect with the combo of cabbage and bacon.

 Trisha at Sparkles of Yum shows you how to make it easy and really fast.

 A Cobb salad is one of the greatest taste compilations ever invented.

 The crunch of Romaine lettuce, shredded cabbage, and some chicken make a dish that is perfect for every meal.

 Bleu cheese, chicken, avocado, bacon bits, and hard-boiled eggs create a great side dish for your perogies.